 Kulchas are Indian flatbreads very similar to naan, very popular in North India.
 One of our favourite street foods is matar kulcha, available at pretty much every corner of the city.
 It makes for a quick healthy meal that I enjoy making at home….
 Well almost as much as these Paneer Kulchas!

 Typically these flatbreads are made without yeast.
-Yogurt and baking soda is added to their dough while naans are made with yeast.
+Yogurt and baking soda are added to their dough while naans are made with yeast.
 But this recipe from my mom uses yeast for kulcha and my naans have yeast & yogurt…gosh, so confusing!
-But as long as it works ! 🙂
+But as long as it works! 🙂

 - You can add a tablespoon or two of yogurt or milk in the kulcha dough to make it softer.
 Adjust the quantity of water used accordingly.